What is it?

 By having a range of shots and narratives, students can quickly experiment with editing skills before they start their own work.

 This is an invaluable opportunity as all the hard work is done for you.
 You can use either PCs (MovieMaker, Premiere or Pinnacle) or Mac (iMovie or Final Cut) software to edit it.
+Please note that the Editsense clips are in 4:3 aspect ratio, which is no longer supported in iMovie 10 (released October 2013).
+The clips can still be used but will be automatically cropped to fit 16:9 widescreen.

 What is Filmsense?